CMH Who we are

 What we offer

-- runs an MA in Historical Research programme, with the Victoria County History, focusing on cities and regions in history;
+- is heavily involved in the IHR's MA and MRes in Historical Research programme, with the Victoria County History;

 - offers supervision for MPhil/PhD study in urban and regional history, including the history of London, c.600 to the present;

 - undertakes original research into the history of London and other cities;

 - publishes lists, guides, conference proceedings and monographs, annual reports and newsletters;

 - organises events including a Metropolitan History seminar programme, lectures, conferences and workshops

 - provides a collection of key resources for urban history

 How the CMH is run